 - Ad agencies

 Brand abuse drives organic human traffic to these websites.
-This traffic is useful for the perpetrator because these websites can use ad fraud tactics like pixel stuffing and ad stacking to fraudulently serve ads to a victim.
+This traffic is useful for the attacker because these websites can use ad fraud tactics like pixel stuffing and ad stacking to fraudulently serve ads to a victim.
 The companies buying this ad space will then receive confirmation that a human was served the ad, but the human cannot see the ad.
 A penny lost by the ad agency is a penny gained by the scammer.

 For consumers, it’s the same song and dance as always.
 Be vigilant on social media.
 Be careful what you click.
 As far as cyber risks on social media go, this scam campaign is somewhat benign.
 It’s not downloading ransomware or even harvesting credentials.
 But if you clicked, imagine what other nasty payloads could be on the other side.
-If we ran this scenario again with a more nefarious perpetrator, you might be researching how to send a thousand dollars worth of bitcoin to a ransomware author in the Ukraine.
+If we ran this scenario again with a more nefarious attacker, you might be researching how to send a thousand dollars worth of bitcoin to a ransomware author in the Ukraine.

 For brands & security teams, it’s your responsibility to know where your digital assets are being leveraged (or abused) online.
 Over time, a scam campaigns at this scale with this attention to virality can greatly undermine trust in your social media reputation.
 Even a 1% erosion of trust can have devastating consequences once you try to promote an authentic coupon.
 And again, the attack could have been much worse; we’ve see as much time and time again.